reicraftscode/web-chat-application/readme.md

-# Chatbee
+# ActiveBee

-ChatBee is a real time web application that runs alongside with nodejs concurrently.
+ActiveBee is a real time web application that runs alongside with nodejs concurrently.

 ## Getting Started

 ### Installation
 Clone the project with the following HTTPS: https://git.cardiff.ac.uk/c1623793/web-chat-project-main.git \
 or \
-Download and unzip ChatBee code source.
+Download and unzip ActiveBee code source.

 ### Prerequisites